Credentialing

 • Insert page numbers on your thesis (bottom center) with page 1 of your thesis starting with the biographical section.

-• Ask two individuals well versed in English composition and/or theology to edit your thesis before you send it to the district, because we will not accept a poorly written thesis.
+• Ask two individuals well versed in English composition and/or theology to edit your thesis before you upload it to the https://credentialing.efca.org/ website, because we will not accept a poorly written thesis.

-3. We will schedule your credentialing interview only after all your credentialing materials are:
+7. We will schedule your credentialing interview only after ALL your credentialing materials are:

-• received in the district office (due 60 days before your credentialing interview),
+• Uploaded to the https://credentialing.efca.org/ website or received in the district office (due 60 days before your credentialing interview),

 • reviewed by the appropriate district staff, and